Ylvauk/Django-Spotify/README.md

 > NOTE: This will cause your server to crash because we have not defined the view that this is requiring.
 Our next step will be to add the view function into our views.py.
 >

-Now that we have our route estqablished it is time to build out our view function.
+Now that we have our route established it is time to build out our view function.

-We will be leveraging class base views provided to us by Django.
+For this app, we will be leveraging [class-based views](https://docs.djangoproject.com/en/4.0/topics/class-based-views/) provided to us by Django.
 To do this we will be importing the classes at the top of the file.

-In main_app/views.py:
+In `main_app/views.py`:

 ```
 from django.shortcuts import render